European Union: EU Commission proposes amendments to Parent-Subsidiary Directive to tackle PPLs and introduce common GAAR

+On November 25 2013, the European Commission (EC) proposed amendments to the Parent-Subsidiary Directive (PSD) in the context of the fight against tax fraud and evasion and aggressive tax planning/BEPS in the EU.
+The proposal seeks to tackle hybrid financial mismatches within the scope of application of the PSD and to introduce a general anti-abuse rule (GAAR) to protect the functioning of the directive.
 The proposal follows the political guidance agreed in 2009 within the EU's Code of Conduct Group on business taxation to avoid the distorting effects of mismatches resulting from differences in the tax treatment of hybrid loans (PPLs) between EU member states.
 The proposal allows this political guidance to be implemented in domestic tax law.
 If the EC's proposal is adopted by the EU member states, Article 4(1)(a) of the PSD would provide that where a parent company, by virtue of its association with its subsidiary, receives distributed profits, the member state of the parent company shall refrain from taxing such profits to the extent that such profits are not deductible by the subsidiary of the parent company.

 The EC also proposes to replace the current anti-abuse provision in the PSD by inserting a common GAAR, based on the similar clause included in its December 6 2012 ATP Recommendation.